Get Stuff We Love

-No matter what the weather brings, the one item you won’t leave home without this winter is your coat.
+No matter what the weather brings (including themassive nor'easter that's headed to Florida and New England tonight and tomorrow), the one item you won’t leave home without this winter is your coat.

 TODAY has affiliate relationships, so we may get a small share of the revenue from your purchases.
 Items are sold by the retailer, not by TODAY.
 All prices are subject to change and items could sell out based on the merchant’s inventory.